Prodigy (novel): Reception

 The novel has been warmly received by critics.
 In The Los Angeles Times, Sara Scribner wrote, "Marie Lu has beaten the curse with 'Prodigy,' the second book in the 'Legend' series...Unlike 'The Hunger Games,' which delivers its adrenaline rush by giving kids bows and arrows, this series' power is derived through its layered atmospheres and the way its characters reflect and fight their worlds — and one another.
 With 'Prodigy,' Lu proves that a Book Two needn't play second fiddle, providing intrigue and deep pleasure all its own."
 The trade publication Publishers Weekly gave Prodigy a starred review.
 "June and Day were once divided by ignorance and circumstance; now they are held apart by principle and choice.
 The portrayal of their dilemma is taut and insightful, and while the story line resembles a high plateau of tension rather than a conventional arc, there are enough unfolding questions to propel the narrative to its aching ending."
 Kirkus Reviews also gave the novel a favorable review, writing that "The pathos of Day and June's erstwhile romance shines through without detracting from the tension of their rebellion; both riveting action and entertaining characterization keep their quest engaging."
 Legend also went to number two on The New York Times Best Seller list, underneath The Fault in Our Stars.
-As of February 2019. the novel has an aggregate rating of Rating: 4.3 rated by 180,298 on Goodreads.